axibase/atsd/rule-engine/notifications/gcp-service-account-key.md

 ![](./images/gcp_create_service_account_window.png)

-When a service account will be created, the account's private key will be saved on your computer.
+When a service account is created, the account's private key is saved on your computer.

 ## Import Account's Private Key